 Located right near the center of campus, McMahon has two towers, North and South, both of which have co-ed and single sex floors.
 McMahon Dining Hall is known for serving international cuisine, and the building also houses the International Student and Scholar Services (ISSS) Office and the UConn American English Language Institute (UCAELI) Office.
 While home to many first-year students, McMahon is also home to the Global House learning community and has spaces that are part of Honors housing.

-Alumni Quadrangle is within a 10 minute walk from the Homer Babbidge Library, the Wilbur Cross Building, the Student Union, Gampel Pavilion, and the UConn Bookstore, making it an ideal location to be in the center of campus life!
-Alumni is also the location of the Gender Inclusive Housing community and six learning communities: Business Connections, Connecting with the Arts, Fine Arts, Humanities House, Human Rights and Action House, and Leadership Housing.
+Alumni Quadrangle is within a 10 minutes of the Homer Babbidge Library, the Wilbur Cross Building, the Student Union, Gampel Pavilion, and the UConn Bookstore, making it an ideal location to be in the center of campus life!
+Alumni Quad is also the location of the Gender Inclusive Housing community and six learning communities: Business Connections, Connecting with the Arts, Fine Arts, Humanities House, Human Rights and Action House, and Leadership Housing.
 In addition to having first-year students in this area, there are also students from all class years for students who want to live in traditional housing as an upperclassman.
 The majority of rooms are double occupancy spaces but there are some triple occupancy rooms.

 East Campus is comprised of beautiful halls with old-world style and real wood!
 Students love the picturesque views of campus and the tight-knit community that forms in this part of campus.
 East also offers two female-only halls: Hicks and Holcomb, and is the location of the main Residential Life Office (located in Whitney Hall).
 In addition to having first-year students in this area, there are also students from all class years for students who want to live in traditional housing as an upperclassman.
 The majority of rooms are double occupancy spaces but there are some triple occupancy rooms.